phil-rice/focuson/modules/lens/README.md

 ```

 This example shows how we can use the setJson method.
 Note that if we wanted to we could inject the increment and decrement methods,
-but in this example I think the code is much cleaner without.
+but in this example I think the code is much cleaner as it is.

 ```typescript jsx
 export function Counter<Main>({context}: LensProps<CounterDomain, Main, CounterData>) {